slobodanantonijevic/OpenWeatherMap-SDK/README.md

 Unoficial open source SDK built for retreiving weather data from [OpenWeatherMap API](https://openweathermap.org/api)

 ## Usage and docs
-Comming soon.
+Will be included soon.
 Work is still in progress.

 ```
                                  Apache License